UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/index.md

 ## Training

-We infrequently provide a training course aimed at getting users up and running on one of our main clusters.
-Please see our [Training page](Training) for details.
+We have an online Moodle course "Introduction to the Unix Shell" and infrequently provide a training course aimed at getting users up and running on one of our main clusters.
+Please see our [Research IT Training page](https://www.ucl.ac.uk/isd/services/research-it/research-it-training) for details.